sensoyyasin/sensoyyasin/README.md

 -  🌱 I’m addicted to learning and growing every day
 -  💻 I love science, math, programming, cybersecurity and books
--  🚀 I spend most of my time with Java Python and Linux
+-  🚀 I spend most of  time with Java Python and Linux

  ## Contact Me